ow-mods/ow-mod-man/ARCHITECTURE.md

 ### Mod Searching Behavior

 - The mod manager can search for mods in the local and remote databases.
-- For the local database, it will search the mod's name, unique name, and author.
+- For the local database, it will search the mod's name, name in the remote DB, unique name, and author.
 - For the remote database, it will search the mod's name, unique name, author, and description.
 - Each field is weighted by 1 if it contains the query, and by 2 if it's an exact match.
 - Each field the manager checks for search is weighted by its position in that list, so matches in the name take precedence over matches in the author for example.